TDOdyssey/CCord/README.md

 The project is built in a cygwin environment and includes a makefile that builds the library as a .dll.

+## Usage

+The project is currently undergoing big changes which include a lot of restructering of existing code.
+The only thing supported right now is sending and receiving payloads from discord's rest API.
+This is done by initializing the library with `ccord_init`, which requires a token as input and returns an opaque context pointer.
+To make a request, use `ccord_request`.
+At the moment, you have to write your payload manually into a buffer.
+This function has a lot of details and edge-cases, and more documentation will be provided at a later date.
+You will also have to free the context pointer by calling `ccord_free`.

 ## TODO

+Once the gateway event system has been rewritten, the next goal will be to provide wrapper structures and functions for handling discord JSON objects, including messages, channels, guilds, etc.

 ### Refactoring
 ✅ General CCord interface